Doctor of Education (Ed.D.)

-- Completion of the Doctoral Project (or NPO) and submission of one electronic copy including the Project Consultant’s evaluation forms.
+- Completion of the Doctoral Project and submission of one electronic copy including the Project Consultant’s evaluation forms.

 This program requires the completion of ten Units of Study.
 A Unit of Study is defined as 40 contact hours of instruction and is equivalent to a 3-credit graduate-level course, one Unit of Clinical Pastoral Education, or 4 Continuing Education Units.
 Units of Study may be completed through the GTF, from other approved venues, or by using transfer credit.
 The Study Options button on the GTF’s website under the heading Academics lists the course offerings of the GTF and provides information about the various methods of earning Units of Study for your degree.
 NOTE: Click Here for Paper Guidelines

 Any student wishing to have previously completed academic work evaluated for possible transfer credit or wishing to complete coursework through a venue other than the Graduate Theological Foundation for use as transfer credit toward a degree must contact the Office of the Registrar for approval.
 Students may use transfer credit to fulfill a maximum 50% of their Unit of Study requirements for this degree program.
 Accepted transfer credit has the potential to decrease the total tuition paid by the student.
 Requests for acceptance of transfer credit are reviewed on a case-by-case basis.
 GTF transfer credit policy allows for a $600 tuition reduction per Unit of Study (3 graduate credits) fulfilled by transfer credit.